 - Preheat the oven to 350 F

-- Roast a medium sized sweet potato in the oven.
-I just stick the whole sweet potato in the oven to bake at 400F for 45-50 minutes
+- Cook a medium-sized sweet potato in the oven.
+(Either bake the whole sweet potato in the oven or microwave it until very soft)

 - Wait until the sweet potato has cooled, then take off the skin.
 Then mash the sweet potato in a medium mixing bowl